2017

 Al Hijrah School Birmingham City Council Birmingham Community Healthcare NHS Tru… +1 more

-Concerns summary Inaccurate and delayed care plans, poor communication between the school and catering service, and a failure to disseminate critical safety recommendations by the local authority resulted in inadequate allergy management for pupils.
+Concerns summary (AI summary) Inaccurate and delayed care plans, poor communication between the school and catering service, and a failure to disseminate critical safety recommendations by the local authority resulted in inadequate allergy management for pupils.

 Beryl Goode